We are always on the hunt for good scones in London and for for that matter, well everywhere else in the world too!

 The English are not known for being chefs but scones are definitely one delicacy that they have well mastered.

 If you find yourself looking for scones and tea in London, here are our top picks for where to enjoy the best scones.
+Find scones is the PERFECT date idea in London.

 The English Rose Cafe